© John Wiley & Sons Ltd

 Research articles should comprise (in the following order): title page, abstract, text, acknowledgements, references, figure captions, tables and illustrations.
 All text (including title page, abstract, references and figure captions) should be double spaced and contained within a single file.
 It is particularly important that the title page and abstract are included, even though you will be asked to supply the information separately as part of the submission process.

 Title page: this should include the article title, the names and addresses of all the authors, the contact details (telephone number, fax number and e-mail address) for the corresponding author and a short title (running head) of not more than 50 characters.
+Terra Nova supports ORCID identifiers and requires the submitting author (only) to provide an ORCID iD when submitting their manuscript.
+To learn more about ORCID, please visit http://orcid.org/content/initiative.

 Abstract: the abstract should be a single paragraph of not more than 150 words.
 It should explain why the topic is important (and why it should interest the broad general readership of Terra Nova) and should emphasise the novel points without summarising all the content.
+You might like to consider the discoverability of your published article when writing the title and abstract.
+Guidelines on optimising your article for search engines can be found here.

 Text: the text and abstract together should not exceed 2500 words.
 The introduction should stress the importance and novelty of the presented results.
 The text should avoid technical jargon or heavy referencing to names of local units.
 Papers should be written in good English.
 Papers written in poor English may be returned to the authors for editing before they are sent out for review.
 Authors for whom English is a second language should seek the guidance of a native English speaker or consider having their manuscript professionally edited before submission.
 Wiley offers an English Language Editing service, details of which can be found here.
 This service is arranged and paid for by the author, and use of this service does not guarantee acceptance for publication.
 References should be cited in the form '(Smith and Jones, 2004; Smith et al., 2005)', using et al. where the cited article has three or more authors.
 Unpublished work should be referred to only in the text and not included in the reference list.